mccorby/FederatedAndroidTrainer/README.md

 In my opinion, Federated Learning is one of the most interesting developments in Machine Learning in 2017.
 It brings training to the clients which means distributing the effort among millions of devices while adding a level of security and privacy to the data that it is one of the biggest concerns in certain fields as health care

 This project is a mere proof of concept and as such should be treated.
-It focuses on the moving pieces that a federated learning system contemplates rather than in model design, server strategies or even Android best practices.
-The important bit of security is also to be done.

 I do think however there are enough attractive ideas in it to continue the development in the future